-Traditionally, inspection techniques (visual, palpatory and by incision) for the presence of gross lesions or flaws such as bruises or broken bones have satisfied public health objectives.
-However these techniques are not always suitable for detecting food-borne diseases such as campylobacteriosis, salmonellosis and virulent strains of E. coli, or contamination by chemical substances such as steroids or veterinary drug residues.
+Traditionally, inspection techniques (visual, palpatory and by incision) for the presence of gross lesions, bruises or broken bones have satisfied public health objectives.
+However, these techniques are not always suitable for detecting foodborne diseases such as campylobacteriosis, salmonellosis and virulent strains of E. coli, or contamination by chemical substances such as steroids and veterinary drug residues.

 Meat inspection also plays an integral part in the overall monitoring system of certain animal diseases and the verification of compliance with animal welfare standards.
-This constitutes an important control point for the early identification of potential problems that may impact on public health as well as on animal health and welfare.
+This is an important control point for the early identification of problems that may impact on public health as well as on animal health and welfare.

-Specifically, EFSA identified and ranked public health hazards in meat, and recommended possible improvements or alternative methods for inspection of meat at the EU level, including revising current methods that may not be adequate in detecting risks or are disproportionate to the risk involved.
+In these opinions EFSA identifies and ranks public health hazards in meat and recommends possible improvements or alternative methods for inspection of meat at EU level.
+These include revising current methods that may not be adequate for detecting risks or are disproportionate to the risk involved.

-- Domestic swine
+- Domestic swine.

-- Bovine animals
+- Bovine animals.

-- Domestic sheep and goats
+- Domestic sheep and goats.

-- Farmed game
+- Farmed game.

-- Domestic solipeds
+- Domestic solipeds.

 EFSA provides independent scientific advice and technical support to risk managers on specific hazards within different production systems related to meat inspection.
-EFSA’s findings are used by risk managers in the European Union (EU) and the Member States to improve existing methodologies for meat inspection.
+EFSA’s findings are used by risk managers in the European Union (EU) and Member States to improve existing methodologies for meat inspection.

-In May 2010 the European Commission requested EFSA’s assistance in providing the scientific basis for the modernisation of meat inspection in the EU.
-EFSA was charged, together with the European Centre for Disease Prevention and Control (ECDC), with helping to introduce a risk-based approach to meat inspection, at all relevant stages of the meat production chain.
+In May 2010 the European Commission asked EFSA to provide the scientific basis for the modernisation of meat inspection in the EU.
+EFSA was charged, together with the European Centre for Disease Prevention and Control (ECDC), with helping to introduce a risk-based approach to meat inspection at all relevant stages of the meat production chain.